1904 Summer Olympics

-The 1904 Summer Olympics (officially the Games of the III Olympiad and also known as St. Louis 1904) were an international multi-sport event held in St. Louis, Missouri, United States, from 29 August to 3 September 1904, as part of an extended sports program lasting from 1 July to 23 November 1904, located at what is now known as Francis Field on the campus of Washington University in St. Louis.
+The 1904 Summer Olympics (officially the Games of the III Olympiad and also known as St. Louis 1904) were an international multi-sport event held in St. Louis, Missouri, United States, from 1 July to 23 November 1904.
+Many events were conducted at what is now known as Francis Field on the campus of Washington University in St. Louis.
 This was the first time that the Olympic Games were held outside Europe.

 Tensions caused by the Russo–Japanese War and difficulties in traveling to St. Louis resulted in very few top-class athletes from outside the United States and Canada taking part in the 1904 Games.
-Only 62 of the 651 athletes who competed came from outside North America, and only between 12 and 15 nations were represented in all.
+Only 69–74 of the 651 athletes who competed came from outside North America, and only between 12 and 15 nations were represented in all.
 Some events subsequently combined the U.S. national championship with the Olympic championship.
 The current three-medal format of gold, silver and bronze for first, second and third place was introduced at the 1904 Olympics.

 Background

-Chicago, Illinois, won the bid to host the 1904 Summer Olympics, but the organizers of the Louisiana Purchase Exposition in St. Louis would not accept another international event in the same timeframe.

-The exposition organization began to plan for its own sports activities, informing the Chicago OCOG that its own international sports events intended to eclipse the Olympic Games unless they were moved to St. Louis.
-Pierre de Coubertin, the founder of the modern Olympic movement, stepped in and awarded the Games to St. Louis.